 Flying with children can be one of those "make or break" moments in the lives of parents, when our mettle is tested and we find out what we are made of.
-Fortunately, some strategic planning can help make flying with children a fun and relaxed experience for you and your kids.
-Here are some tried-and-true tips on flying with children that will make your next trip the best one ever.
+How can you navigate this potential minefield of disasters -- a bored and whiny or squirmy child, tantrums, fear of safety screenings, glaring fellow passengers -- and make flying fun for kids?

 Rather than stress about being late, give yourself some time to get to the airport and your gate when flying with children.
-Gone are the days or pre-parenthood when you could throw your bags in the taxi or a car and zip to the airport just before your flight.
-In addition to the time-consuming security measures at airports, you’ll have to contend with doing things on kid time, which means you should plan on adding at least an hour for trips to the bathroom, pleas for a turn on the videogames that airports so thoughtfully install near gates to entice kids, and at least several dozen "Oh, look!"s at all the various exciting things going on at the airport.
+Gone are the days of pre-parenthood when you could throw your bags in the taxi or a car and zip to the airport just before your flight.
+In addition to the time-consuming security measures at airports, you’ll have to contend with doing things on kid time, which means you should plan on adding at least an extra hour for trips to the bathroom, pleas for a turn on the videogames that some airports so thoughtfully install near gates to entice kids, and several other unforeseen detours to look at all the interesting things to see at the airport.

 Bring some great kids’ books along, both in print and on CDs or on your iPod or MP3 player.
 And older grade-schooler may enjoy reading a book quietly while a younger child might prefer listening to an audio book

 .
 Either way, consider choosing something exciting or action-packed, so that your child’s attention is more likely to stay focused on it for a period of time.

 Travel checkers, chess, Scrabble, or any other board game that is compact and has magnetic pieces (because tiny games pieces will get lost) are perfect for airplane travel.
 And because Murphy’s Law tends to apply to any sort of travel with kids -- especially flying with children -- it’s a good idea to prepare for any delays by bringing along some fun family travel games.